 Pinnipeds 218 dB re.
-1 μPa peak (unweighted)
+1 μPa peak (unweighted).

 These figures are based on experimental results from a number of pinnipeds and small odontocetes (bottlenose dolphins and belugas), where the threshold for eliciting a temporary threshold shift (TTS) has been measured.
 However, Southall et al (2007) defined criteria not based directly on temporary threshold shifts but instead estimated levels for inducing permanent threshold shift (PTS, equal to irreversible damage to the auditory system) by adding 6 dB to the experimental TTS-thresholds to create the criterion levels mentioned above.
-It is important to keep in mind that the criterion for cetaceans is based on data from small odontocetes and thus may not be valid for larger whales (beaked whales, sperm whales and baleen whales) for which no information on either TTS or PTS thresholds is available.
+It is important to keep in mind that the criterion for cetaceans is based on data from small odontocetes and thus may not be valid for larger whales (beaked whales, sperm whales and baleen whales) for which no information on either TTS or

+PTS thresholds is available.
 There is also tentative evidence that harbour porpoises may have lower TTS thresholds than dolphins and belugas (Lucke et al. 2007).

 As noted above, the actual sound pressures realised in the vicinity of an airgun array are considerably smaller than predicted from the source level and geometric spreading losses.
-Even for the largest airgun arrays, with source levels beyond 260 dB re 1 $\mu$ Pa peak, pressures inside the array are unlikely to exceed 240 dB re 1 $\mu$ Pa peak (Caldwell & Dragoset, 2000).
+Even for the largest airgun arrays, with source levels beyond 260 dB re 1 μPa peak, pressures inside the array are unlikely to exceed 240 dB re 1 μPa peak (Caldwell & Dragoset, 2000).
 Nevertheless, this is still 10 dB above the recommended criterion level for cetaceans and 22 dB above the recommended criterion for seals when firing at maximum output power.
-However, the sound pressure falls of rapidly with distance, especially in the horizontal plane from the array, which means that animals should either be very close to the array or directly below the array in order to be exposed to sound pressures above the criterion level.
+However, the sound pressure is usually considered to fall of rapidly with distance, especially in the horizontal plane from the array.
+This would mean that animals should either be very close to the array or directly below the array in order to be exposed to sound pressures above the criterion level.
+However, experiments with tagged sperm whales (Physeter macrocephalus), indicate that this is not necessarily the case and that horizontal spreading should be considered as well (Madsen et al. 2006).